bshin9/EcomPWA/README.md

-# AUTHENTICATION APP
+# PROGRESSIVE WEB APP

-Created an authentication app using a cloned repo of our e-commerce application.
-I created a sign up and login.
-Then I created tokens that are used by the computer because it is the way the machines communicate.
-These tokens hide the user's password in order to make our app secure.
-After the user signs in, they are able to view the protected page.
+I add another depth to my e-commerce application by creating an mobile app that the user can download on their phone.
+This will allow the user to use this app offline.
+I have also taken the effort to ensure that accessibility, performance, best practices, and SEO are able to hold up for the PWA to work.

 ## Languages Utilized